 - He tends to see the big picture.
 My husband doesn’t get bogged down in every little detail like I tend to do.
 Sometimes, I get overwhelmed with all the daily little details and having my husband there to help me step back and look at the bigger picture saves my sanity many times!

 - He doesn’t get swayed by emotions like I do.
 There are definitely times when my hormones and emotions completely engulf me and I feel like I am drowning.
-My husband is my rock and is able to pull me up onto dry ground.
+My husband is my “second rock” (Jesus is my first!) and he can help pull me up onto dry ground if I am willing.
 There are times when I know I can’t rely on my feelings, and during those stormy days, I trust my husband’s words, his love for me, God’s Words and His love for me – and I don’t trust my feelings.
 I keep my eyes on Christ and I keep my eyes on my husband and hang on tight, knowing that my feelings will settle down in a few days.
 I don’t allow myself to be tossed about by my hormones and feelings.
 I trust God and my husband and don’t lean on my own understanding.
 My faith in Christ and my man are much greater now than my faith in my own wisdom or my emotions.
 My husband can pull me up onto the rock of his steady soul and he is a resting place, a safe place for me.

-- He takes the blame and is accountable for the ultimate decisions.
+- He takes responsibility now for the ultimate decisions.
 This is a HUGE relief for me!
 I couldn’t carry all that weight.
 It overwhelmed me before.
 Now, I am so FREE!
 I can share my perspective, my feelings and desires, but then I trust my husband and God to work out each decision for what is in my best interests.
 I can’t always see what is best.
 When I try to lead, I take us the wrong way.
 I feel such weight off my soul since I know HE is the one who will answer to God, not me.
 What a blessing!
 I feel safe, protected and cherished.

 - He handles the finances now.
 I took care of the finances for the first 16 years of our marriage or more.
 And that was ok.
 But it ended up that I was telling my husband what to do (when my hours were suddenly cut at work) – and that didn’t really work well.
 I told my husband, “I can’t handle the finances anymore.
 Here are the accounts and passwords.
 Thank you for taking over.”
 And then I left it with him and never touched it again.
 He is saving us money in ways I had never even thought about!
 And he feels the full weight of his accountability this way.
 So he makes very wise decisions.
 Also, he is able to treat me by taking me out to dinner or buying me things and I’m not telling him he can’t do that.
 He is MUCH more generous with me AND even more responsible now that he is in charge!